Beyond their aesthetic appeal, health benefits, and ecological importance, how do you go about putting an economic value on trees?

 Trees increase property values

 The desirability of living in a leafy neighbourhood is known by house hunters and estate agents alike.
 It’s reflected in property prices too.
-Studies in the USA found that properties in a tree-lined area may be up to 18% higher than in similar areas without trees.
+Studies in the USA found that the value of properties in a tree-lined area may be up to 18% higher than in similar areas without trees.

 It’s notable that underprivileged areas tend to have less tree coverage.